-Cost to Bury Power Lines
+Cost of Burying Power Lines

 The presence of electricity cables is already an integral part of the public space and the landscape of the modern world.
 Most likely, many of us do not even realize that there could be streets or boulevards without the ubiquity of electricity poles, but in many places, institutions that run public spaces are beginning to change that – electric cables are beginning to be “hidden” from our eyes by a simple procedure – burying them underground.